taneltorn/CoverHunterFolkERA/README.md

 Arguments to pass to the script:
 1. Folder containing a pretrained model.
 For example if you use original CoverHunter's model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you rename to `pretrained_model` at the top level of your project folder.
 That folder in turn must contain a `pt_model` subfolder that contains the do_000[epoch] and g_000[epoch] checkpoint files.
 2. The output file from the feature-extraction script described above.
-It must include `song_id` key-values for each `utt` (unlike the raw `dataset.txt` file that CoverHunter provided for covers80).
+It must include `song_id` key-values for each `rec` (unlike the raw `dataset.txt` file that CoverHunter provided for covers80).
 3. The `alignment.txt` file will receive the output of this script.

 # Input and Output Files